-This is part three in an informational series on Amazon.
-We'll cover everything from becoming a seller, setting up your webstore, listing your first product, utilizing Fulfillment by Amazon, seller policies, and more!
-Today's topic: how to prepare and list your products on Amazon.
+This is part three of an informational series on Amazon.
+We’ll cover everything from becoming a seller, setting up your webstore, listing your first product, utilizing Fulfillment by Amazon, seller policies, and more!
+Today’s topic: how to prepare and list your products on Amazon.

 Once you’ve researched, found, and purchased products to sell on Amazon, you’re only a step away from making your first sale.
 Listing products on Amazon officially makes them available to millions of people across the world.
 Before listing products, you need to prepare some information about them.
 There are two ways to list your products on Amazon: individual or bulk.

 How to List Amazon Products Individually

 Listing products individually is recommended when starting out.
 It gives sellers a better feel of the information behind each product.
 To begin listing items, visit the inventory tab of Seller Central, and click “Add an Item.”
 You will be presented with a search bar and the option to create a new product.
 The easiest way to do this is by entering identifiable information within the search bar and searching Amazon’s catalog for the product information.
 If you find your item, there is an option to sell your own.

 The three required pieces of information for listing your item are item condition, price, and item quantity.
 You may also indicate sale date and prices, restock dates, and select shipping items.
 Lastly, you can create a SKU for your product, which is a unique identifier for managing your products.
 Amazon creates one for you if you don’t specify one.